Julia London

-Julia London is the pen name of Dinah Dinwiddie (born March 18, 1959), an American writer of romance novels.
+Julia London is the pen name of Dinah Dinwiddie (born March 18, 1959), an American writer of historical and contemporary romance novels.
+Her historical and contemporary romance novels, many of them written in series, have made the bestseller lists of The New York Times, Publishers Weekly and USA Today.

 Biography

-Dinah Dinwiddie aka Julia London was born and raised on a ranch in Texas.
+Dinwiddie was born and raised on a ranch in Texas.
 She graduated from college and worked in Washington D.C., traveling extensively in the United States and Europe before returning to Texas.

 She was a public administrator before she finally decided to become a writer.
 Her historical and contemporary romance novels have made the bestseller lists of The New York Times, Publishers Weekly and USA Today.

-An award-winning author, she is a six-time finalist for the RITA Award..
+An award-winning author, she is a six-time finalist for the RITA Award.

 Dinah lives in Texas with her dog, Moose.